Plans and priorities

 - In December 2017, NRCan and the Chinese National Energy Administration established the Ministerial Dialogue on Clean Energy.

 - In May 2017, at the inaugural meeting of the Canada-China Clean Technology Working Group, NRCan and the Chinese Ministry of Science and Technology agreed on Terms of Reference and identified technology and geographic areas for collaboration.
-Joint projects and initiatives are taking place on an ongoing basis.

 - In February 2016, the Joint Declaration on Canada-China Clean Technology Cooperation was signed in Ottawa, between NRCan; Innovation, Science and Economic Development Canada; and the Chinese Ministry of Science and Technology.